chrisresnick/cardsapp/readme.md

     - GET <b>/decks/<int:id>/due</b> - get all the cards in a given deck that are due
     - POST <b>/decks/<int:id>/rename</b> - rename a deck
 - Social
-    - GET <b>/classes</b> - get all the classs data for the current user
+    - GET <b>/classes</b> - get all the class data for the current user
     - POST <b>/classes</b> - create a new class
     - POST <b>/classes/enroll</b> - create a new enrollment request
     - POST <b>/classes/<int:id>/publish</b> - publish a deck of cards to a given class